The Tools That Run Tower

 To monitor above mentioned Ruby on Rails applications, we use Airbrake.io.
 It lets us know whenever something is not working as we expect it to.

 Much more important for us, though, is to know how our desktop app Tower is behaving.
-We're using HockeyApp to collect and analyze crash reports.
+We used to rely on the now retired HockeyApp to collect and analyze crash reports.

 Lastly, for our websites and blogs, we use BrowserStack to check if they're rendered correctly in different browsers.
 Personally, we find this easier than having to maintain our own virtual machine installations.